 And as they get to know you and your personal touch to what you teach, they’ll begin to trust you.

-This survey shows that consumers consider blogs to be the 5th most trusted source of information, because it’s coming straight from the person writing them.
+Various surveys show that consumers consider blogs to be the 5th most trusted source of information, because it’s coming straight from the person writing them.

 4. Blogging Can Help Prove Your Expertise to Your Ideal Therapy Clients